Let's Talk Dental Fillings: Procedure and Costs

 Also, since diet and nutrition affect oral health, it will be important to maintain a balanced diet and limit your intake of sugary foods and drinks, and between meal snacks.

 Composite fillings are usually more expensive than traditional amalgam fillings because they require a more sophisticated process, more expensive materials and additional office equipment.
-Composite materials offer an esthetic alternative to traditional amalgam materials.
-As such, people who have previously received amalgam fillings often return to their dentist to have them replaced with composite fillings.
+Composite materials offer an aesthetic alternative to traditional amalgam materials.
+As such, people who have previously received amalgam fillings often return to their dentist to have them replaced with composite.

 The cost of dental fillings depends on a variety of factors, including:

 - The dentist who performs the procedure.